Since the 1950s, many so-called health gurus claimed that saturated fat is bad for us.

 I am sure you’ve heard of the talk about “good” vs “bad” cholesterol.
 The good cholesterol is called HDL (High Density Lipoprotein) and it is common knowledge that saturated fat raises HDL levels (8, 9).

 HDL levels are inversely correlated with cardiovascular disease, and the fact that saturated fat has a positive effect on HDL is something nutrition policy makers have chosen to selectively ignore.

 4. Foods with Saturated Fat are Incredibly Nutritious

-The fact is that foods that are high in natural saturated fats are incredibly nutritious, meat, organs and whole eggs being prime examples of that.
-Despite these foods (such as the eggs) being high in cholesterol, that doesn’t have any effect on heart disease whatsoever (10, 11, 12).
+The fact is that foods that are high in natural saturated fats are incredibly nutritious; meat, organs and whole eggs being prime examples of these foods; none of which contain sugar.

-5. These Foods Contain a lot of Fat Soluble Vitamins
+5. Saturated Fat Foods Contain a lot of Fat Soluble Vitamins

 Natural foods that are high in fat contain a lot of fat soluble vitamins, including Vitamin A, E, D3 and K2.